dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 ## Example description

 This Software Example demonstrates using **TIMER1**.
-In this demonstration, TIMER1 is configured to Counting and Capturing mode
+In this demonstration, TIMER1 is configured to Counting and Capturing mode.

 ## Introduction

-The DA14531 product family incorporates three identical HW timer blocks.
+The DA14531 product family incorporates three identical HW timer blocks:

 1. **Timer 0** is a 16-bit general purpose software programmable timer, which has the ability of generating Pulse Width Modulated signals, namely PWM0 and PWM1.